 Important information about food waste and black box recycling

 From 4 November 2019, if your black box or food waste collection service is on a Saturday or Sunday, it will be changing to a weekday collection.
 Collection calendars are in the process of being updated.
-The new food collection day is currently showing and the black box day will shortly change to match.

 Food waste is collected every week and is for all cooked and uncooked food.
 Food packaging and liquids are not accepted.